When to Seal Asphalt Driveway? A Quick Guide

 • You must blend the premix well until it comes to a smooth texture.
 Don’t rely on a stick; use a quality mixing paddle.

-• You should wait a minimum of eight hours before applying second coating.
+• You should wait a minimum of eight hours before applying the second coating.
 Applying it too often will cause the sealer to flake off.

 • Ensure there is no traffic or any kind of driving before 24 hours pass after sealing.
 Put barriers, string yellow tape, or place some empty sealer tubs to signal no enter zone.